adlnet/xapi-profiles/xapi-profiles-communication.md

 (Prefixes are omitted in these examples until a complete context is ready).

-## Algorithms
+## <a name="2.0">2.0</a> Algorithms

-This section specifies two algorithms.
+This section specifies two primary algorithms.
 The first, given a Statement and a set of Statement Templates, validates the Statement against all applicable Statement Templates in those provided and returns the templates that match, or an error if any of the matching templates does not validate against the Statement.
-The second, given a collection of Statements and a Pattern, validates if the Statements follow that Pattern.
+The second, given a collection of Statements and a set of Patterns, validates if the Statements follows any of the Patterns.

-### Statement Templates
+### <a name="2.1">2.1</a> Statement Template Validation

 To validate a Statement against the Statement Templates of a Profile, call the `validates` function described in pseudocode below with the Statement and all the Statement Templates from the Profile.
 This function returns an outcome and an array of templates.
 To interpret the results, consult the table after the algorithm definition.